Looking for a Fort Worth or Dallas Award Winning Dermatologist?

-Dr. Malouf is a board certified dermatologist with more than 20 years of experience treating acne.
+Dr. Malouf is a Board certified Dermatologist with more than 20 years of experience treating acne.
 No wait times.
 For a consultation contact us today.

 One of the most common skin conditions in the U.S. is acne, which affects an estimated 17 million people nationwide.
 Acne occurs when the pores become clogged on a person’s face, chest, back, neck, or upper arms and cause blemishes.
 While acne is not a life-threatening problem, it can have far reaching and long-lasting psychological effects; causing low self-esteem and a lack of confidence by making one feel self-conscious about their appearance.
 In severe cases and if not treated properly, it can cause embarrassing and unsightly scarring.